 - Good photographs or other illustrations are welcome and encouraged.
 Use high resolution.

 - Journal citations: Cite the volume, the number, and the complete date of the journal article.
 All three elements are essential.
 (Example: Herther, Nancy K. "Digital Natives and Immigrants: What Brain Research Tells Us."
 ONLINE 33, No. 6 (November/December 2009): pp.14-21.)

 - Book citations: Cite the author, title, place of publication, publisher, date of publication, and total page count.
 (Example: Bates, Mary Ellen.
 Building and Running a Successful Research Business: A Guide for the Independent Information Professional.
 Medford, NJ: CyberAge Books, 2010.
 472 pp.)

-- URLs: Websites referred to within the text of the article should be in parentheses, where possible, e.g., (www.infotoday.com/online.
-If the URL does not begin with www, include the http://; otherwise leave out the http://, e.g. (http://onlinemag.net).
+- URLs: Websites referred to within the text of the article should be in parentheses, where possible, e.g., (infotoday.com/onlinesearcher).
+In most instances, the http:// and the www are not necessary.
 When a number of sites are mentioned, these should be summarized in a separate list (including title and URL) that will be in a box or sidebar near the end of the article.

 PAYMENT AND RIGHTS

 Payment for a manuscript varies according to the article's complexity, length, quality, and original research.
 Payment is determined by the editors, after the manuscript has gone through the editorial process.
 All authors are paid except those whose employer does not permit payment and those employed by online suppliers (and consultants to suppliers) who are writing about their employers' products and services.
 Payment is made upon publication; a check and a complimentary copy of the issue are sent to the author on publication.